stevencohn/OneMore/README.md

 * Apply [colorized syntax highlighting](../../wiki/Edit-Commands) to snippets of source code
 * Create/edit/apply [custom styles](../../wiki/Custom-Styles) with advanced options
 * Manage menu of [Favorites](../../wiki/Favorites) for one-click link to your most referenced pages
+* Save and reuse [custom snippets](../../wiki/Favorites) of content anywhere on any page
 * Add [formulas](../../wiki/Formula-Commands) to table cell using Excel-like expressions